-In honor of the project, New York City Mayor Michael R. Bloomberg signed into local law legislation sponsored by Councilmembers Christine Quinn and Eva Moskowitz, and Council Speaker A. Gifford Miller in 2003 that officially designates this two-block stretch of East 41st Street as “Library Way.”
+In honor of the project, New York City Mayor Michael R. Bloomberg signed legislation sponsored by Councilmembers Christine Quinn and Eva Moskowitz, and Council Speaker A. Gifford Miller into local law in 2003 that officially designates this two-block stretch of East 41st Street as “Library Way.”
 The legislation was overwhelmingly supported by Community Board #5.

-To view images of the bronze sidewalk insets along Library Way, click here.
+To view images of the 96 bronze sidewalk insets along Library Way, click here.